 - Based on the research we’ve done, what does an ideal customer/site user look like?

 - What are their online goals?

 - What are their challenges?

 - How can the business help them?

 - How do we know when we’ve achieved it?

 Collaborate With Your Client

 You can’t make all this up on your own.
-Collaboration with your client, either face-to-face or over Skype is critical.
-That’s why it’s necessary to spread out the discussion over several meetings if possible.
-It’s a lot to digest, plus you’ll build rapport with your client as you investigate all the angles.
+Collaborate with your client, either face-to-face or over Skype.
+It’s a lot to digest, so it’s helpful to spread the discussion out over several meetings if possible.
+Plus you’ll build rapport with your client as you investigate all the angles.

 Get The UX Strategy Handbook

 Learn to make wildly successful digital products customers love.